hexixiang/ACR/README.md

 ---

 **Note**: This is a research codebase under active development.
-Some features may be experimental.
+Some features may be experimental.xxx

 <!-- Test modification: Wed Jan 28 09:17:30 CST 2026 -->